 Aren't plastic bags part of the litter problem??
 Yes they are, but my pragmatic choice has been to remove litter that is in the environment and place it into the municipal waste stream instead.

 A global movement that is gaining traction is the idea of reducing your personal waste and consumption to near zero, which is a near perfect way to be a Litter Hero.
-Here are a few great ideas to get started!
+Here are a few Zero Waste Resources to get started!

 Wikipedia says that Zero Waste is a philosophy that encourages the redesign of resource life cycles so that all products are reused.
 The goal is for no trash to be sent to landfills or incinerators.
 The process recommended is one similar to the way that resources are reused in nature.